arey0pushpa/friendZoned/README.md

 // So you have to provide total unwindings to the loop.
 # cbmc filename.c --show-loops

+^^^ The Line Number will be change after new updates so Please make sure that its comment line has written DYNAMIC

 // There are parts that are dynamic in the code s just write basic --unwindset
 //  c::main.loop_number:total_number_of_unwindings
 # cbmc filename.c --unwindset c::main.0:10,c::main.1:20  --no-unwinding-assertions